delaneyseligmann/delaneyseligmann.github.io/_projects/u cad projects/index.md

 main-image: /flywheel.png
 ---
 ___
+## Final Project
+Collaborated with group of 10 engineers to rapidly model our professor's Mainstays 6-Speed Blender.
+I was responsible for the blades, pitcher, lid, and measuring cup.
+Drawings were produced for each component and a tolerance analysis was required for the motor assembly.

+{% include image-gallery.html images="blender.png" height="400" %}

 ## Individual Project
 Tasked with modeling an 8-12 component object.
 We were required to choose an object in our possession to take precise measurements of using a caliper.